 Another biomarker for the detection of MI includes CK-MB for use in patients with chest pain; Creatine Kinase is an enzyme produced in many different types of cells, of which high levels indicate muscle trauma or damage.
 CK-MB levels indicate damage which is heart specific.
 In addition Myoglobin, a small protein which leaks out of muscle cells after injury, is also considered a biomarker for the detection of MI.

 Randox is a leading provider of diagnostic reagents for the assessment of cardiovascular disease risk.
-Our extensive menu of cardiac biomarkers offers routine lipid tests in addition to independent risk factors such as Homocysteine, hsCRP, Apo A-I, Apo A-II, Apo B and Lp(a).
-Our assays offer superior performance and are available for use on a wide range of clinical chemistry analysers.
+Our extensive menu of cardiac biomarkers within the cardiology reagents panel include: routine lipid tests in addition to independent risk factors such as Homocysteine, hsCRP, Apo A-I, Apo A-II, Apo B and Lp(a).
+Our cardiology reagents offer superior performance and are available for use on a wide range of clinical chemistry analysers.

-Randox range of cardiology assays also includes a range of unique products for cardiac risk assessment such as sLDL Cholesterol, Apo C-II, Apo C-III, Apo E and Adiponectin.
-In addition, our range of unique assays includes H-FABP for the diagnosis of heart attack, and TxBCardio for therapy monitoring.
+The Randox range of cardiology reagents also includes a range of unique products for cardiac risk assessment such as sLDL Cholesterol, Apo C-II, Apo C-III, Apo E and Adiponectin.
+In addition, our range of unique cardiology reagents includes H-FABP for the diagnosis of heart attack, and TxBCardio for therapy monitoring.

 - Liquid ready-to-use reagents for convenience; we also offer lyophilised reagents for CK-MB, HDL Cholesterol and Triglycerides